How to Stop a Washing Machine From Moving Around

 How to Keep a Washer From Moving When Spinning

-You can do a few things to stop the washing machine from moving around.
+You can do a few things to stop the washing machine from moving around, such as making sure the washer and dryer dimensions aren't too small or large for the place you're positioning them.
 You'll need to ensure you have the washer set up correctly and that you're using it properly.

 If you buy a new washing machine, it is essential to ensure proper setup before you start using it.
 Let's look at preventative measures you can take for the appropriate setup of your washer.